go-go-golems/go-go-labs/web/voyage/app.md

 - **Buttons:**
     - **Add New Fragment:** Opens a prompt dialog to add a new fragment.
     - **Randomize:** Selects a random subset of fragments and adds them to the current prompt.
+    - **Unselect All:** Unselects all fragment checkboxes.
+    - **Save Fragment Selection:** Opens a modal to save the current fragment selection.
+- **Saved Selections List:** Displays a list of saved fragment selections, each with a delete button.

 #### 2. Center Column: Current Prompt and Images